NativeScript/docs/content/guide/core/application.md

 ### Adding a notification observer

-To add an iOS notification observer, use the `addNotificationObserver` method:
+To add an iOS notification observer, use the `addNotificationObserver` method.

 ```ts
 const observer: any = iOSApp.addNotificationObserver(